pbernet/scala_gear_simulation/README.md

 ## Concepts
 ![Concepts](./concepts.JPG?raw=true "Concepts")

-- Each _Gear_ is an akka Actor which is represented in the _GearGUI_ by a slider
+- Each _Gear_ is an Akka Actor which is represented in the _GearGUI_ by a slider
 - The gears are supervised by the _GearController_ Actor
 - The _Receiver_ Actor coordinates updates from the _GearController_ to the _GearGUI_